-Finally, the significant currency translation adjustment that resulted in a loss of \$790,327 during the year ended December 31, 2014 was due to a combination of two factors.
-The first was the accelerated trend of devaluation of the Argentine Peso against the American Dollar, and secondly, the devaluation of the Canadian Dollar against the American Dollar.
-The change in the value of the Argentine Peso relative to the other currencies noted has directly impacted the net assets of MSA located in Argentina and has had a significant negative impact, which has been partially mitigated by the weakened value of the Canadian Dollar, when translating the accounts of MSA from Argentine Pesos to Canadian Dollars in accordance with IFRS.
+Finally, the significant currency translation adjustment that resulted in an accounting gain of \$330,241 during the three months ended March 31, 2015 was due to a combination of two factors.
+First, the less accelerated rhythm of devaluation of the Argentine Peso against the American Dollar and, secondly, but most significant, is the increased devaluation of the Canadian Dollar against the American Dollar.
+The combination of the two aforementioned effects resulted in a revaluation of the Argentine Peso against the Canadian Dollar that has directly impacted the net assets of MSA located in Argentina creating a positive currency translation adjustment when the accounts of MSA are translated from Argentine Pesos to Canadian Dollars for financial statement reporting purposes in accordance with IFRS.